-The Eskay Creek deposits represent a shallow water, bimodal volcanic sequence hosted in a fault-bounded basin with an epithermal VMS signature.
-Rhyolite facies volcanics are overlain by mafic volcanics separated by a clastic mudstone occurring at the contact between the two volcanic episodes.
-This mudstone represents a period of quiescence between the two volcanic events and is spatially and temporally related to the main mineralizing event at Eskay Creek.
-Typical of bimodal volcanic sequences hosting VHMS (Volcanic Hosted Massive Sulphide) deposits, the mudstone represents a period of sedimentation and mineralizing quiescence between the underlying volcanic rocks of the Mount Dilworth Formation (~190Ma), and the stratigraphically younger Eskay Creek Mine stratigraphy hosted in the Salmon River Formation (~175Ma).
-The Lower Mudstone is essentially analogous to the main Contact Mudstone in that it occurs at a mineralized time break between periods of volcanic activity.
+The Eskay Creek deposits represent a shallow-water depositional setting of a bimodal (rhyolite and mafic rocks) volcanic sequence contained within a fault-bounded graben basin with an overprint of a Volcanic Massive Sulphide (VMS) epithermal system.
+A stacked sequence of rhyolite facies volcanics are overlain by later mafic volcanics, and the two separated by a clastic mudstone occurring at the contact between the two volcanic episodes, being laid down during a time of depositional quiescence.
+This mudstone is spatially and temporally related to the main mineralizing event at Eskay Creek.
+Recently, the Company's drilling has intercepted a lower clastic mudstone (the Lower Mudstone) which is lithologically and stratigraphically analogous to the main Contact Mudstone in that it occurs at a mineralized time-break between an earlier period of bimodal volcanic activity.
+This Lower Mudstone is situated approximately 100 m stratigraphically below the more familiar Contact Mudstone, host to the previously developed Eskay Creek deposits (see attached sections).
 The stratigraphic and mineralization cyclicity within a volcanic pile is a common feature to VHMS deposits of which Eskay Creek is a member.
-This Lower Mudstone is situated approximately 100 m stratigraphically below the more familiar Contact Mudstone, host to the previously developed Eskay Creek deposits (see attached sections).

-The epithermal suite of elements (Hg-Sb-As) and bonanza precious metal Au+Ag grades dominantly occur at this interface but are not homogenously distributed throughout the mudstone.
-Rather, they are spatially associated with hydrothermal vents fed from underlying syn-volcanic feeders.
-Due to the higher precious metal tenor of the mudstone-hosted mineralization, the vast majority of historical production at Eskay Creek occurred within this rock type whilst the rhyolite-hosted feeder style mineralization was less developed due to its lower Au-Ag grades.
-Rhyolite-hosted mineralization is not enriched in Hg-Sb-As and was often blended with mudstone-hosted zones to reduce smelter penalties for the on-site milled concentrates and DSO.
+The bonanza precious metal Au+Ag grades and epithermal suite of associated elements (Hg-Sb-As) occur dominantly at this interface but are not homogenously distributed throughout the mudstone.
+Rather, they are spatially associated with, and concentrated near the hydrothermal vents fed from underlying syn-volcanic feeders.
+Due to the higher precious metal tenor of the mudstone-hosted mineralization, the vast majority of historical production at Eskay Creek occurred within this rock type while the underlying rhyolite-hosted feeder style mineralization saw less production due to its lower Au-Ag grades.
+Rhyolite-hosted mineralization is not enriched in the Hg-Sb-As suite of elements and was often blended with mudstone-hosted zones to reduce smelter penalties for the on-site milled concentrates and DSO.